cmdimkpa/BlockMagic/README.md

 ### Retrieving data: transactions and ledgers

+You can access your data as a `transaction` or a `ledger`.
+Transactions are stored the same way you sent them, while ledgers have been grouped by field, allowing you to access aggregated data for applications that require that format.

+There are 4 convenience functions you can use to retrieve data: `return_all_tx`, `return_one_tx`, `return_all_lx`, and `return_one_lx`.
+As you might have guessed, these allow you to: return all transactions, return one transaction, return all ledgers and return one ledger, respectively.

 ### Public usage
 You are free to use this application in your Python projects.
 Other clients will be developed to manage connections from other environments (Node.js, etc) soon.